Kongduino/ddForth/README.md

 This README itself is outdated.
 Run `./ddforth "WORDS"` to get the list of words that have been implemented.
 See below.
 It's a huge update compared to the last time I edited this README.
 Among other things, string manipulations are now quite advanced.
 The stack operations by and large support all 3 types of data seamlessly.
 USB basic functions work – I focused so far on reading.

+--- THIS README WILL BE COMPLETELY REWRITTEN SOON ---

 When code fails, the interpreter tries to be helpful, and shows context (a couple of words before and after the culprit) and the stack – before nuking it.
 Example:

 ```